Monotonicity, bounds and extrapolation of Block-Gauss and Gauss-Radau quadrature for computing $B^T \phi (A) B$: Introduction

-{ The remainder of the article is organized as follows: we review the basic properties of the block-Lanczos algorithm in section~\ref{sec:BlLanc}, and we show that the resolvent of the Lanczos block-tridiagonal matrix leads to a Stieltjes-matrix continued fractions in section~\ref{sec:GaussSfrac}.
-This is used in section~\ref{sec:ErrBound} to derive a two-sided error bound and to define the notion of Gauss-Radau quadrature for the block case.
-An extrapolation formula based on averaged Gauss-Radau and Gauss quadrature is presented in \ref{sec:GaussRadau} for the block case.
-Last, numerical examples are presented in section~\ref{sec:NumEx}. }
+The remainder of the article is organized as follows: we review the basic properties of the block Lanczos algorithm in section~\ref{sec:BlLanc}, and we show that the resolvent of the Lanczos block tridiagonal matrix leads to a Stieltjes-matrix continued fraction in section~\ref{sec:GaussSfrac}.
+Using these continued fractions we define the notion of Gauss-Radau quadrature for the block case in section~\ref{sec:GaussRadau}.
+This is used in section~\ref{sec:ErrBound} to derive a two-sided error bound.
+Convergence acceleration based on averaged Gauss-Radau and Gauss quadrature is presented in the same section with a more detailed treatment in Appendix~\ref{sec:PostQuadErr}.
+Last, numerical examples are presented in section~\ref{sec:NumEx}.